Artificial Intelligence Closes In On the Work of Junior Lawyers

 This folks is why socialists don't want to abandon people.
 When you do that they turn desperate and there's all sorts of nasty consequences.
 I guess we can use oppression to take 'em down a notch, but thing is unless you're part of the ruling class you're gonna get caught in the crossfire...

+You cannot take someone who refuses to adapt themselves to changing economic, political, and social conditions, and wave the money wand and make it all better.

+But you can wave more government provided goodies and they'll vote for you.

-Re: This is gonna get real ugly (Score:2)
+Re: This is gonna get real ugly (Score:3, Interesting)

 Law professors get pretty big salaries, and the program needs to fund entirely from tuition.